 Payment to the California Labor and Workforce Development Agency.
 The sum of $75,000.00 will be allocated to the California Labor and Workforce Development Agency, which sum represents its share of the Maximum Settlement Amount, and is attributable to the civil penalties provided for in the Private Attorneys General Act of 2004, California Labor Code section 2698, et seq.

 One-third of this amount is designated as wages from which payroll taxes and other required withholdings will be deducted.
 Your estimated payment was calculated using First Transit’s employee records.
-For a full explanation of how the payments are calculated, call Class Counsel or the Settlement Administrator, at French First Transit Settlement, c/o Settlement Administrator, P.O.
-Box 23698, Jacksonville, FL 32241, (833) 404-4961, or review Section 4 of the Settlement Agreement online at here.
+For a full explanation of how the payments are calculated you can review Section 4 of the Settlement Agreement online at here, contact Class Counsel by calling (833) 404-4961 or contact the Settlement Administrator, at: French First Transit Settlement, c/o Settlement Administrator, P.O.
+Box 23698, Jacksonville, FL 32241

 - What am I giving up to receive a Settlement Benefit?